MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### How are licensed applications installed?

-If you install a licensed application where a license isn't provided, the application will provide the end-user with the application's first run experience.
+If you install a licensed application where a license or license key key isn't provided, the application may prompt the end-user with the application's first run experience or offer some other mechanism to supply the license or license key.
+The exact behavior is application specific.

 ### Are updates available for unmanaged applications?